uMatrix-Rules/uMatrix-Rules-Domain/README.md

 ## uMatrix Rules

-A collective ruleset that help you with hard startup on uMatrix.
+A collective ruleset that helps you with hard startup on uMatrix.

 ### TO-DO